 Fork, fork, fok, in the road.
 My final year of design opened me up to the reality that I had no idea how to channel the Pandora's box I had willingly opened by choosing to be creative - which, at times, is an awkward blood-stone dance.
 I didn't grow up with a sketchbook in my hand.
 I certainly didn't "Art".
 I changed specialisations from Photojournalism to Visual Communication, and dove in.

 By the end of my degree, I was more certain than I had ever been about which direction I needed to take.
 I decided to travel.
 To purposefully immerse myself in a society totally different to mine.
 To confuse myself, and hopefully, in the process, use that to make some sense of the unlearning that had already begun.

-Fast forward to 4 years later.
-I live in Taipei, Taiwan.
-I continue to freelance, I teach, part-time, and have been lucky enough to meet interesting, like minded people from a variety of related industries.
+Fast forward to 5 years later.
+Up until recently, I lived in Taipei, Taiwan.
+I continued to freelance, I teach, part-time, and was lucky enough to meet interesting, like minded people from a variety of related industries.

 Earlier in 2018, I made the decision to move out of Taipei.
 There is a beautiful, comfortable life to be had there, but it was time to move and see what this varied skill set could offer.
 I’ve taken a proactive approach to expanding my education, and am currently working as a digital designer in Johannesburg.
 So far, it feels like moving home has been one of the best decisions I’ve made.
 Let’s see what happens in the next chapter of this not-so linear story.